-How the matter was addressed in our audit

-- The audit procedures we performed included, among other things, based on our judgement, the following: - Obtaining an understanding of the procedures performed by management in relation to the impairment of non-financial assets in accordance with the requirements of the related accounting standards. - Obtaining the impairment study of the property, plant and equipment and the study of the expected net future cash flows from the usage of property, plant and equipment approved by the management of the Group. - Using our specialists to test the key assumptions used by management in calculating the value in use. - Evaluating the reasonableness of the assumptions and basis relied upon during the preparation of the future cash flows study approved by management. - Reviewing the board of directors' meeting minutes to ensure that there are no decisions taken to dispose any property, plant and equipment during the current year. - Assessing the adequacy of disclosures included by management in the consolidated financial statements.
+Key audit matters How the matter was addressed in our audit PE impairment As at 30 September 2021, the net book value of property, plant and equipment amounted to SR 505 million.
+(2021: SR 447 million).
+As on September 30, 2022, the management performed an impairment review of property, plant and operating equipment to assess whether there was any indication of possible impairment in value, and as a result of that review, there was no impairment of the Group's assets.
+As on September 30, 2021, management The audit procedures we performed included, among other things, based on our judgement, the following: Obtaining an understanding of the procedures performed by management in relation to the impairment of non-financial assets in accordance with the requirements of the related accounting standards.
+Obtaining the impairment study of the property, plant and equipment and the study of the expected net future cash flows from the usage of property, plant and equipment approved by the management of the Group.
+Using our specialists to test the key assumptions used by As on September 30, 2021, management assessed property, plant and operating equipment for impairment, there was no impairment of the Group's assets.
+Accordingly, this matter was considered a key audit matter, as the impairment assessment procedures included significant judgments and estimates. management in calculating the value in use.
+Evaluating the reasonableness of the assumptions and basis relied upon during the preparation of the future cash flows study approved by management.
+Reviewing the board of directors' meeting minutes to ensure that there are no decisions taken to dispose any property, plant and equipment during the current year.
+Assessing the adequacy of disclosures included by management in the consolidated financial statements.